 The upper San Marcos River was separated into eleven reaches from Spring Lake to Stokes Park.
-Hydrilla and Hygrophila have been removed from seven of these reaches since 2013 with limited success.
-Hydrilla and Hygrophila were removed from these reaches regardless of reach location along the upper river, which left large areas of these species upstream of removed areas and resulted in the cleared areas being quickly repopulated with large stands of these non-native species.
-Beginning in 2018, EAHCP contractors began a systematic upstream to downstream Hydrilla removal strategy beginning in the Spring Lake Dam reach.
-Currently, there is very little Hydrilla within Spring Lake and it is managed to a level that the lake should not be an upstream source of Hydrilla fragments or tubers.
-Beginning in 2019, contractors used the same process of removal of Hygrophila in Spring Lake.
+Hydrilla has been removed from seven of these reaches since 2013 with limited success.
+Hydrilla was removed from these reaches regardless of reach location along the upper river, which left large areas of untouched hydrilla upstream of removed areas that resulted in the cleared areas being quickly repopulated with large stands of this invasive species.
+Beginning in 2018, HCP contractors began a systematic upstream to downstream removal strategy beginning in the Spring Lake Dam reach.
+Currently there is very little hydrilla within Spring Lake and it is managed to a level that the lake should not be an upstream source of hydrilla fragments or tubers.

-Hydrilla and Hygrophila are now being systematically removed reach by reach.
-Reaches that have been thoroughly cleared of large patches of these species for two or more years are considered maintenance zones while reaches in which large amounts of these species are being removed are designated as work zones.
-A work zone in which all Hydrilla and Hygrophila have been thoroughly removed during the previous year are considered a recovery zone.
-These recovery zones may still require additional effort to ensure the thorough removal of these species' root systems and tubers.
-Hydrilla tubers can remain viable for multiple years despite being buried over 12 inches beneath the sediment.
-Downstream reaches with large areas of Hydrilla and Hygrophila are considered future work zones.
-In 2021, Spring Lake, Spring Lake Dam, and Sewell Park will be considered in recovery condition and the reaches from Below Sewell to the railroad tracks above Cypress Island will be considered work zones (Figure 2).
-The extent of 2021 work zone is estimated to slightly exceed the maximum removal allowable for Hydrilla and Hygrophila habitat disturbance limits, but disturbance estimates will be calculated on a regular basis as to not exceed the limit.
-Both the upper I-35 and lower I-35 reaches will be maintained to remove any newly establishing Hydrilla since these reaches have already been extensively cleared of Hydrilla in previous years.
+Hydrilla is now being systematically removed reach by reach.
+Reaches that have been thoroughly cleared of large hydrilla patches for two or more years are considered maintenance zones while reaches in which large amounts of hydrilla are being removed are designated as work zones.
+A work zone in which all hydrilla has been thoroughly removed during the previous year are considered a recovery zone.
+These recovery zones may still require additional effort to ensure the thorough removal of hydrilla root systems and tubers, which can remain viable for multiple years despite being buried over 12 inches beneath the sediment.
+Downstream reaches with large areas of hydrilla are considered future work zones.
+Two reaches are currently considered in maintenance condition and three reaches are currently considered work zones.

-Hydrilla and Hygrophila are removed by hand and, when possible, are collected from the river and transported to either the COSM or MCWE composting facilities.
+Hydrilla is removed by hand and then transported to a trailer for eventual dumping and composting.
 Areas of removal are then de-rooted, which includes meticulous removal of roots, small plants, and tubers.
-This process is repeated until no Hydrilla or Hygrophila are observed.
-After an area has been effectively derooted and no regrowth occurs, native plants are either planted or allowed to populate the cleared areas through natural expansion.
+This process is repeated until no hydrilla is observed.
+After an area has been effectively de-rooted and no regrowth occurs, native plants are either planted or allowed to populate the cleared areas through natural expansion.